MrEbabi/Woocommerce-Shipping-Countdown-Timer/README.md

 -----
-Source code will be updated as a plugin later.
+Source code will be updated as a custom plugin to provide a shortcode to show anywhere you want and edit the remaining time as desired.